jamesmishra/cypunct/README.rst

 runtime.

-For Python versions 2.6 and 2.7, Cypunct will only run if these CPython runtimes are
+For Python versions 2.6 and 2.7, Cypunct will only run if these CPython runtimes are compiled with the flag ``--enable-unicode=ucs4``.
+Cypunct will throw an exception if your Python 2 runtime was not compiled with UCS-4.

 Usage
 =====
 Cypunct takes a Unicode string and a ``frozenset`` of delimiter characters, and splits the string based on that set.
+Every delimiter character should be a single Unicode code point -- ``len(char)`` should be 1.

 A simple example, where we provide a small ``frozenset`` is below.

 .. code:: python

     >>> from cypunct import split
     >>> split("James Mishra is the... best human ever, or so I think.", frozenset({' ', '.', ','}))
     ['James', 'Mishra', 'is', 'the', 'best', 'human', 'ever', 'or', 'so', 'I', 'think', '']